lameessu/Datascience_capstone/README.md

 # Result

 Three classifier algorithms are trained to detect possible churn users: logistic regression, random forest, and gradient-boosted tree regression.

+# Acknowledgements
+Data science nanodegree Udacity which served as an guide in building this project